arielj/rails-nested-forms-examples/README.md

 * simple_form gem to handle form inputs
 * vanilla_nested gem to handle dynamic add/remove nested fields (not yet)

+## Disclaimer

+I'm using *simple_form* gem for the forms just so the input fields are not distracting from the actual important code that is the `fields_for` method.
+You'll see `simple_fields_for` on the code, but it works just the same as `fields_for`, it's only so I have access to simple_form helpers (error messages, markup, etc).
+You can simply replace `simple_fields_for` with `fields_for` instead if you don't use that gem and everything else is the same.

 ### Examples
 #### One-to-One